mehulagg/gitlab/doc/ssh/README.md

 type: howto, reference
 ---

-# Use SSH keys to connect to GitLab
+# GitLab and SSH keys

 Git is a distributed version control system, which means you can work locally.
 In addition, you can also share or "push" your changes to other servers.